 The North Burial Ground is rich in local history with many notable Rhode Island governors, mayors, Civil War and Revolutionary War leaders and some of Providence’s most prominent citizens buried there.
 John & Nicholas Brown, Steven Hopkins, Horace Mann, Nicholas Cooke, Gregory & Ebenezer Dexter and Samuel Bridgham are just a few of the graves of interest.
-Canonicus, the Narragansett Sachem, who sold Roger Williams the land that is now Providence, is also memorialized at the North Burial Ground.
+Canonicus, the Narragansett Sachem, who sold Roger Williams the land that is now Providence, was also memorialized at the North Burial Ground.

-Phone + Hours
+Contact + Hours

-Office hours are Monday-Friday, 8:00 am to 4:00 pm.
+Office hours are Monday-Friday, 8:00 am to 3:45 pm.